 Note: All of our sound testing except for Noise Isolation was conducted with the ANC off as the headphones weren't providing accurate and consistent results.

 The noise isolation performance is mediocre.
-Even with their ANC on, they still struggle to block out the low rumble of bus and plane engines.
-They do a better job of reducing ambient chatter, though.
-However, they do a better job of passively cutting down high-pitched noise like the hum of an AC unit than with their ANC on.
+Even with their ANC on, they still struggle to block out the low rumble of bus and plane engines and reduce less noise from this range than the AKG N700NC M2 Wireless.
+They do a better job of cutting ambient chatter, though.
+However, they're able to passively reduce high-pitched noise like the hum of an AC unit better than with their ANC on.

 The JBL Tour One's leakage performance is satisfactory.
 A wide band of their leakage is across the mid to treble range, which sounds a bit thin.
 That said, if you're listening to audio at a high volume in a moderately loud environment like an office, people shouldn't be able to hear it.